 Are you suggesting that we set-up a prison ministry program?

-No, we are only suggesting you fulfill the duty that the church is called to do (Matthew 25:43-45) and reach out and support the people in your own congregation facing these challenges.
+No, we are only suggesting you reach out and support the people in your own congregation facing these challenges.

 Do we need to establish a 501(c)(3) nonprofit to do this?